 Even though bitterns prefer to remain unseen, their deep, strong song allows them to communicate over distances where the vegetation is tall and dense and clues us humans into where they are located.

 We’re really lucky to hear the American bittern.
 Like the herons, egrets, and ibis, it’s a wading bird reliant on large wetlands.
 We know that the wetlands habitats in the United States are in steep decline.
 Indiana has lost 87% of its wetlands since the 1780s.
 The North American Breeding Bird Survey estimates that the American bittern has experienced a shocking 43% decline in the US between 1966 and 2015.

-American bitterns winter in the southern US, and along the California coast, then migrate north through the central band of the US, to summer breeding grounds in the northern half of the United States and Canada.
+American bitterns winter in the southern US and California, then migrate north through the central band of the US to summer breeding grounds in the northern half of the United States and Canada.
 So wetland habitats in all these spaces are vital to preserving the American bittern.
 Here at Kankakee Sands, TNC has spent more than 20 years restoring prairie and wetland habitat, and having the American bittern here for the summer shows that we’re providing the habitat it needs to breed and rear its young.
 Thunder pumpers are not the only species to be negatively impacted by the draining of Indiana’s wetlands.
-The Indiana Department of Natural resources estimates that 900 animal species in Indiana depend on wetlands for some portion of their life cycle.
-Of these, 60 are listed as endangered, threatened, or of special concern in Indiana.
+The Indiana Department of Natural resources estimates that 900 animal species in Indiana are dependent on wetlands for some portion of their life cycle, and of these 60 are listed as endangered, threatened, or of special concern in Indiana.

 The Nature Conservancy’s Kankakee Sands is an 8,300-acre prairie and savanna habitat in Northwest Indiana, open every day of the year for public enjoyment.
 For more information about Kankakee Sands, visit www.nature.org/KankakeeSands or call the office at 219-285-2184.